Our Future Path! A plan for a better world!

 In a Moderated Economy, the idea is for each level of government to provide a framework to guide our economy down a profitable and secure economic path, and to buffer our economy from internal and external attacks.
 Within this framework, the economy would still mostly be a Market Economy where individuals and businesses could pursue their entrepreneurial spirit, take risks and innovate.

-Of course, individuals and businesses must respect all laws and regulations that are in place to protect us and our environment.
-Therefore, they must comply with all needed audits and inspections.
-When needed, incentives and disincentives may need to be imposed to discourage them from doing things that might otherwise have benefited them but would have unduly harmed or reduced the wealth of our community.
+New laws and regulations would be put in place to ensure we, as individuals and businesses, did no undue harm and did not reduce our overall wealth.
+We then must respect all new and existing laws and regulations that are in place to protect us and our environment.
+We must also submit to all the audits and inspections that are needed to ensure compliance.
+When needed, incentives and disincentives may also need to be imposed to discourage us from doing things that might otherwise have benefited us but would have unduly harmed or reduced the wealth of others and our community, state or nation.

 Noncompliance Fees

-One of the most important roles our Federal Government would play in our Moderated Economy would be to ensure that we have a level playing field for goods manufactured here or elsewhere.
-We have many business laws dealing with such things as quality, labor, and pollution control that must be followed for manufacturing done here in the United States.
+As I stated above, one of the most important roles our National Government would play in our Moderated Economy would be to ensure that we have a level playing field for goods manufactured here or elsewhere.
+We have many business laws dealing with such things as product quality, labor relations, workplace safety and pollution control that must be followed for any manufacturing done here in the United States.
+We also want to ensure that goods manufactured elsewhere meet our standards.

 However, we cannot directly enforce our business laws in other countries.
 This means that many of the goods that we import may have been manufactured in ways that would have been in violation of our laws if they had been manufactured here.
-Since many foreign-produced goods do not need to incur the added expense of complying with our business laws, they can undercut our locally produced goods.
-Although we cannot directly control how goods are produced elsewhere, we can control how and when we import these goods, which can help to influence how foreign goods are produced.
+Since many goods that are foreign produced do not need to incur the added expense of complying with our business laws, they can undercut the price of our locally produced goods.
+Although we cannot directly control how goods are produced elsewhere, we can control how and when we import these goods, which can be used to help influence how foreign goods are produced.

 The first step is to require that all goods sold in the United States show proof as to where and when they were manufactured.
-If the goods were made here in the United States, then the manufacturers would have needed to comply with our laws and the goods could be sold without any problem.
+If the goods were made here in the United States, then the manufacturers would have needed to comply with our laws, and the goods could be sold without any problem.
 If the goods were made in another country, then they may not have been manufactured in a way that complied with our laws.
-If that is the case, then we would impose any appropriate noncompliance fee on each item imported.
+If that is the case, then we would impose some appropriate noncompliance fees on each of those imported items.

-The next step would be to determine which of our appropriate business laws that a foreign manufacturer had or had not complied with.
+The next step would be to determine which of our appropriate business laws a foreign manufacturer has or has not complied with.
 If all our appropriate business laws were complied with, then we would not impose any noncompliance fees on those imported goods being sold here.
-On the other hand, if all or some of our business laws were not met, then an appropriate noncompliance fee would be computed and would need to be paid by the importer for each imported item or those goods would not be allowed to be imported and sold here in the United States.
+On the other hand, if all or some of our business laws were not met, then an appropriate noncompliance fee would be computed and would need to be paid by the importer for each imported item, or those goods would not be allowed to be imported and sold here in the United States.

-If the government did not have an up-to-date compliance report for a foreign manufacturer, the importer would need to pay the full noncompliance fee for the goods or would need to request an up-to-date report.
-The importer and/or the foreign manufacturer would need to pay for the needed inspections and report.
+If the government did not have an up-to-date compliance report for a foreign manufacturer, the importer would need to request and to get an up-to-date report or would need to pay the full noncompliance fee for the goods.
+The importer and/or the foreign manufacturer would need to pay for the inspections and reports needed.
 The foreign manufacturer could also make the needed changes to become more compliant with our business laws and in turn reduce the noncompliance fees imposed on their goods.

 These compliance reports should also be made available to whoever wanted to know what goods were noncompliant with our business laws.
 We could then see what noncompliance fees we would pay for these goods and even allow us to decide not to buy these goods because they were produced in a noncompliant manner.

-Although imposing these noncompliance fees for goods imported here would help to level our economic playing field with foreign manufacturers, it does not help level the playing field for everyone.
+Although imposing noncompliance fees for goods imported here would help to level our economic playing field with foreign manufacturers, it does not help level the playing field for everyone.
 What we need is for all nations to impose noncompliance fees.
-This could encourage all nations to update their business laws to require higher quality, labor and pollution standards.
+This could encourage all nations to update their business laws to require things like better product quality, labor relations, workplace safety and pollution control standards.
 If all nations had equally high standards, then we would level the economic playing field and eliminate the need for these noncompliance fees.

 Example

 Let’s now look at how a Moderated Economy might handle a specific example.
 A good choice would be to look at the clothing industry, since much of the manufacturing of our clothing has been outsourced to other countries.
-With a Moderated Economy, much of that work would come back to the United States, which would provide us with jobs and tax revenue.
+With a Moderated Economy, some of that work could come back to the United States, which would create local jobs and provide local tax revenue.

-The first step would be to determine why so much of our clothing was being manufactured overseas.
-If there were issues here, then we would try to fix them and then monitor things to ensure those issues stayed fixed, and that no new issues arose.
+The first step would be to determine why so much of our clothing is being manufactured overseas.
+If there are issues here, then we would try to fix them and then monitor things to ensure those issues stay fixed, and that no new issues arise.

 For instance, even with all the advantages created by requiring foreign-made clothes to be sold here to meet our legal standards, there is still the possibility that some local manufacturers may find it hard to compete.
-If there were no clothing or not enough clothing being manufactured in the area, the government could provide some temporary incentives to help local clothing manufacturers get started.
+If there was no clothing or not enough clothing being manufactured in the area, the government could provide some temporary incentives which could come from the noncompliance fees to help local clothing manufacturers get started.
 If the desired percentage of clothing was being manufactured locally, then our Moderated Governments would simply monitor the health of the industry to ensure that it stayed competitive.

 Inflation and Recession

 Our current economy is vulnerable to being derailed by high inflation or a recession.
 Inflation happens when prices of goods and services rise.
 This usually happens when business and/or consumer demand outstrips supply.
 Supplies may be low due to problems with production or distribution, or when we start consuming a lot more than producers had anticipated.
-A recession can occur when consumers and/or businesses significantly cut back on their spending and start laying off workers.
-This can happen when we become too pessimistic about our future and cut back to save for what might be hard times.
+A recession can occur when consumers and/or businesses significantly cut back on their spending and businesses start laying off workers.
+This can happen when we become too pessimistic about our future and cut back on our spending to save for what might be hard times ahead.

 It has usually been left up to our national government to deal with these issues.
 In specific, it has mostly been left to the Federal Reserve, which tries to handle these issues via changes in their target interest rates.
 When inflation is too high, the Federal Reserve will raise rates to reduce borrowing and spending to lower demand, which would in turn lower prices.
 When we are in a recession, the Federal Reserve will lower interest rates to spur borrowing and spending to boost economic growth, which would lead to hiring and increased business and consumer spending.